-It's really important there is a clear statement of the financial support you'll get from AfC.
+It's really important there is a clear statement of the financial support you'll get from your local authority (AfC?).
 This should state your entitlements and other help you will get, how to get it and when.
 It should cover help you might need to budget, savings you may have and benefits you are entitled to.